CrossCouloir/renpy-blend-modes/README.md

 ## Installation
 This project consists of a series of .rpy files.
 This means the best way to include it into your Ren'Py project is to download the files and place them into your `game` directory.
 You do not need to include the files for any shaders you don't plan to use, however you must include `base.rpy`.

+To download an archive of this project, click the green Code button on GitHub and select "Download ZIP".

 ## Usage
 Each shader file specifies a list of arguments necessary to use the shader in a transform.
 Read the `USAGE` section of the comment at the top of a shader file to see what arguments need to be passed.